N3ROO/Cascade/README.md

 | 6 <= nb < 8                 | nb * 20 |
 | 8 < nb                      | nb * 30 |

+When the game finishes, so when there is no more cell to remove, we remove (number of cells remaining * 10) to the score.
+If there is no cell remaining on the grid, the user gets a +500 score bonus.

 ## To do list:

 ```